 - Benzodiazepine addiction treatment

-If you are one of the 27 million Americans who suffer from substance abuse issues, our substance abuse treatment programs can help.
+If you are one of the millions of Americans who suffer from substance use disorder, we can help.
 Call California’s Oceanfront Recovery today at (877) 279-1777 and speak confidentially to one of our experienced intake specialists.
-Let us help you begin to reclaim your life, free from the weight of addiction with our specialized substance abuse treatment programs.
-Contact our specialists today!
+Let us help you begin to reclaim your life, free from the weight of addiction, with our specialized substance abuse treatment programs.
+Contact our specialists today.